CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

 {{%notice note%}}

-Several configuration migration iterations mayight be necessary to ensure the configuration is behaving the same in both Quagga and FRR.
+Several configuration migration iterations may be necessary to ensure the configuration is behaving the same in both Quagga and FRR.

 {{%/notice%}}

-OnceAfter further testing is complete, run the following commands to reset the FRR installation, and then repeat the steps from the beginning of this section to upgrade to FRR:
+Once further testing is complete, run the following commands to reset the FRR installation, and then repeat the steps from the beginning of this section to upgrade to FRR:

     cumulus@switch:~$ sudo systemctl reset-failed frr.service
     cumulus@switch:~$ sudo systemctl enable frr.service